-We seek to provide meaningful off-ramps at various stages of the criminal justice process in order to achieve better outcomes for arrestees.
+We seek to provide meaningful and effective responses at various stages of the criminal legal process in order to achieve better outcomes for participants.

 The Center for Justice Innovation tackles a variety of problems, using rigorous, collaborative planning and an emphasis on data to achieve tangible results.